Onroe/apache-superset/README.md

 ### [1: Embedding_React](01_embedding_to_react)

-* Embedding supersets dashboards in your react application .
+* Embedding superset dashboards in your react application .

 ### [2: Embedding_PHP](02_embedding_to_react)

-* Embedding supersets dashboards in your php application .
+* Embedding superset dashboards in your php application .